 Your performance will be assessed through formative and summative assignments/papers.
-Knowledge of the substantive areas of social policy is assessed by one three hour paper at the end of the third term, and one summative assignment during the second term.
-The exam will cover comparative social policy and social policy analysis in general; the summative assignment will focus on your chosen area of specialism as represented in the option paper in which you choose to be assessed.
-The research method skills are assessed by means of formal course assignments and two 'critical methods essays’ on published research papers.
-In addition, you will be required to provide a 10,000-word dissertation.
+Knowledge of the substantive areas of social policy is assessed by a combination of examinations and/or submitted coursework assignments throughout the year.
+The assessment will cover comparative social policy and social policy analysis in general; the summative assignment will focus on your chosen area of specialism as represented in the option paper in which you choose to be assessed.
+Research methods will be assessed by a series of assessments throughout the year using a combination of examinations and/or submitted coursework assignments.
+In addition, you will be required to provide a dissertation.

 Changes to this course and your supervision